Connect with us

 Business finance

-The government was earlier seeking Sh380bn from China .
+The government was earlier seeking Sh380bn from China.
 PHOTO | CK

-A policy statement tabled in Parliament last month indicates that the country has commenced strategic discussions concerning the future of the project whose fortunes have been dimmed by lack of funding.
+A policy statement tabled in Parliament last month indicates that the country has commenced strategic discussions concerning the future of the project whose fortunes have been dimmed by a lack of funding.

 “The government has embarked on financing negotiations and detailed designs for the construction of Phase 2B.
 The completion of Phase 2B will connect Kisumu city with the newly established Naivasha Inland Container Depot to ease cargo freight through to Mombasa,” Treasury Secretary Ukur Yatani said in the 2020 Budget Policy Statement.

-This comes nearly two years after China declined to approve a Sh380 billion loan for the Naivasha-Kisumu standard gauge railway, despite all the formalities having been completed, in a last minute snub that ignited loud concerns about the viability of the project.
+This comes nearly two years after China declined to approve a Sh380 billion loan for the Naivasha-Kisumu standard gauge railway, despite all the formalities having been completed, in a last-minute snub that ignited loud concerns about the viability of the project.

-Kenya and China Communications Construction Company had in August 2018 agreed on the 267-km railway project, with only the finer details of the deal set to be finalised on September 4, 2018 during President Uhuru Kenyatta’s visit to China.
+Kenya and China Communications Construction Company had in August 2018 agreed on the 267-km railway project, with only the finer details of the deal set to be finalised on September 4, 2018, during President Uhuru Kenyatta’s visit to China.
 That did not happen.

-Transport Secretary James Macharia told a press briefing in Beijing on September 4, 2018 that China had promised to support the project subject to favourable findings of a recommended feasibility study.
+Transport Secretary James Macharia told a press briefing in Beijing on September 4, 2018, that China had promised to support the project subject to favourable findings of a recommended feasibility study.

 “When we engaged the Chinese government, it was agreed that they do support it, but we need to complete the feasibility study to determine its commercial viability,” he said.